What is NYLI?

 In their second and final year of the program, NYLI members will focus on implementing what they've learned through in-depth final projects conducted at the chapter level.

 The application is typically available in late September or early October each year, and due in November.
 Applicants are usually notified of their acceptance by early December.
 Youth may remain in the program for two years total, but they are requested to renew their membership annually by completing a renewal form.
+Click here to learn about joining the 2023 cohort.

 What You Get: